corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/ledger/transactions/_index.md

 ### Time Windows

 Each transaction requires a defined time window during which it can be approved and completed.
-The minimum requirement is an end date by which the transaction validation and notarisation must be complete.
+The minimum requirement is an end date by which the transaction validation and notarization must be complete.
 You may also want a proposed transaction to be approved during a certain period of time.
 For example:

 * An option that can only be exercised after a certain date.
 * A bond that may only be redeemed before its expiry date.